Insight Point

 Outbound HTTPS (port 443) access to Veza tenant and ECR

 Note: These are minimum requirements for typical deployments.
+For large data sources, see Known Issues for additional resource recommendations.
 If you experience performance issues or timeouts during data collection, consider increasing CPU and memory allocation.
 Contact Veza support for guidance on resource scaling for your specific environment.

 Generating an Insight Point key